Saint-Germain-en-Laye station: History

 In 1924 work began to modernize the station.
 The line was electrified in 1927, and the station work was complete by 1928.
 This station was destroyed during the conversion of the rail link into the Île-de-France regional express network (RER).
 It was replaced by an underground station.

 The section of the Saint-Germain line from Nanterre to Saint-Germain was transferred from the SNCF to the RATP in 1972.
 The station was replaced by an underground station beneath the chateau terrace.

-In 2022 an underground connection with moving sidewalks was opened to connect the RER station with the Saint-Germain-en-Laye–Grande-Ceinture trarm station on the Île-de-France tramway Line 13 Express line occupying the former Grande Ceinture.
+In 2022 an underground connection with moving sidewalks was opened to connect the RER station with the Saint-Germain-en-Laye–Grande-Ceinture tram station on the Île-de-France tramway Line 13 Express line occupying the former Grande Ceinture.

 Access

 The station has four entrances, at the Hôtel de Ville, the Église Saint-Germain, the T13 tram station, and the Château.

+Connections

+The station is served by the following bus lines :